bartczernicki/RiskAnalysisWithGenerativeAIReasoning/README.md

 ---

-## Apply a Risk Mitigation Strategy Framework & Create a Risk Mitigation Approach
+## Apply a Risk Mitigation Strategy Framework

-OpenAI o1 reasoning models can not only can craft a multi-step risk analysis, but can also apply a risk mitigation strategy framework to craft a strategy document:
+OpenAI o1 reasoning models can not only can craft a multi-step risk analysis, but can also apply a risk mitigation strategy framework to draft a strategic approach.
+Below is a sample output using the OpenAI o1 series to apply the COSO ERM Framework on the consolidated risk analysis from the Microsoft SEC 10-K Documents:

 **Applying the COSO ERM Framework to Mitigate Identified Risks**